The Real World: Seattle: Season highlights

-Nathan must deal with the perils of a long-distance relationship with his girlfriend, exacerbated in part by his close friendship with housemate Irene.
+Nathan must deal with having a long-distance relationship with his girlfriend, exacerbated in part by his close friendship with housemate Irene.

 Lindsay is horrified when she is told over the phone that a friend has committed suicide.
 She does not attend the funeral, wanting to remember her friend how he was.
 The cast tries to console her, but she pushes them away.
 Janet and others worry about Lindsay's mental and physical health because she will not talk about the suicide.
 Lindsay says that keeping things to herself is how she deals with things.

 Stephen's mother has another baby, and Stephen is worried about his mother surviving the delivery.
 He is seen crying on his bed and Lindsay comforts him, assuring him that both his mom and the baby will be fine.

 The cast traveled to Nepal.
 In addition to the customary exotic vacation that is handed to RW cast members in each season, the trip was also used as a means of promoting REI, a local outdoor equipment store, and also for creating an audio diary to support their radio program.
 The cast climbs part of Mt.
 Everest, and Janet smokes on the trek.
 She eventually passes out from the elevation, and this frightens the cast.

 The cast reacts negatively to the way the city of Seattle takes to The Real World being videotaped there.
 At one point, they notice a lot of people selling and wearing shirts that say, "Seattle says: The Real World sucks!"

 In Episode 15, Irene moves out because, as she explains, she is experiencing a relapse of Lyme Disease.
 As Stephen and her are walking out to her car, she outs Stephen as homosexual.
 After exchanging insults and heated gestures with her and throwing her Teddy bear in the water; Stephen runs to her car door, opens it and slaps her.
 The cast is subsequently shown the video, and is appalled.
 They are given the option to evict Stephen from the house, and after some deliberation, they agree to allow him to stay, provided he attends an anger management course.

 In a previously unaired interview filmed at the time of her departure that aired during the 2000 reunion show, The Real World Reunion 2000, she explained that the main reason was her ethical objections to aspects of the show's production, which she characterized as an inauthentic environment designed to fabricate drama and conflict, and not the social experiment it was portrayed to be.
 McGee further explained that this was an unhealthy environment for her to live in, and that the stress and manipulation of the production exacerbated her illness.